-- Digitization and digital preservation: Digital library services is responsible for the conversion of text- and image-based material to digital formats appropriate for numerous purposes, including online delivery and preservation.
+- Digitization and digital preservation: Discovery, Technology and Publishing is responsible for the conversion of text- and image-based material to digital formats appropriate for numerous purposes, including online delivery and preservation.

 - Digital collection building and maintenance: The department maintains numerous existing digital collections hosted at the University and is responsible for providing access to locally created digital collections.